Categories

 What If I’m Afraid of Returning to Work Because of the Pandemic?

 Just being afraid of returning to the workplace during the pandemic is not a valid excuse on its own to avoid being recalled by your employer.
 However, employees do have the right to refuse to work in an unsafe workplace.
 Under OSHA and federal/state laws, employers can face serious consequences if they fire a worker for refusing to return to an unsafe workplace or for complaining about unsafe conditions.
-Our team at Sanford Heisler Sharp proudly represent whistleblowers who need help holding their employers accountable for unsafe conditions relating to the COVID pandemic.
+Our team at Sanford Heisler Sharp McKnight proudly represent whistleblowers who need help holding their employers accountable for unsafe conditions relating to the COVID pandemic.

 Can I Take a Leave of Absence If I Don’t Qualify for Remote Work?